 Check out Google Pixelbook Go on Amazon.

-How To Pick The Best Laptop for Programming: Step by Step
+How to Pick the Best Laptops for Coding and Programming: Step by Step

-There’s a lot to think about when picking a laptop for programming, but there are five key features that buyers should pay special attention to:
+There’s a lot to think about when picking the best laptops for coding and programming, but there are five key features that buyers should pay special attention to:

 - Memory (RAM)